N4yth/holbertonschool-hbnb/part1/README.md

 **Purpose :**

-show the details of all the classes in the Business Logic Layer their attribute (Type and Name) and methode (return and parameter) and at final show the dependance between the different class.
+This diagram shows the details of all the classes in the Business Logic Layer, including their attributes (type and name) and methods (return type and parameters), and finally shows the dependencies between the different classes.

 **class :**

-- *User :* This class represente a user with his personnal information (e.g. age, first_name, last_name...) and it have a List of review and another List of places.
-This class also contain the creation date of the place and the last time data was update and possesses some methode to list/update/insert/delete data.
+- *User :* This class represents a user with their personal information (e.g., age, first_name, last_name, etc.) and contains a list of reviews and another list of places.
+It also includes the creation date of the user and the last time the data was updated, and provides methods to list, update, insert, and delete data.
-- *Place :* This class represente a place with it caracteristic information (e.g. name, owner, localisation,...)it also contain the creation date of the place and the last time data was update and it have some methode to list/update/insert/delete data.
+- *Place :* This class represents a place with their caracteristic information (e.g. name, owner, localisation,...)it also includes the creation date of the place and the last time the place data was updated and provides methods to list, update, insert, and delete data.
-- *Amenity :* This class represente one amenity of an place with some variable like her name, description, if this amenity is public or not, when she is create and when data as been modified.
+- *Amenity :* This class represente one amenity of an place with some variable like her name, description, if this amenity is public or not, when she is create, when data as been modified and provides methods to list, update, insert, and delete data.
-- *Review :* This class represente a review given by a user at a place contain the content of the review his date of creation and update and some methode use to list/update/insert/delete data.
+- *Review :* This class represente a review given by a user for a place.
+It contain the content of the review his date of creation, his date of modification and provides methods to list, update, insert, and delete data.

 **Relation between Class :**